Monday, 28 June 2021

 - Measurable: How will you know when you have achieved your goal?
 Sometimes young people come to Jigsaw and say things like ‘my goal is to be happier’.
 While this might seem to make sense, it is difficult to measure.

 - Relevant: Whose goal is it anyway?
 If you don’t see the relevance of something, it is much harder to get motivated.
-We need to set goals that are meaningful to us and fit with our own interests and values.
+We need goals that are meaningful to us and fit with our own interests and values.

 What happens if I don’t achieve my goal?